isivisi/pybot/README.md

 - pull repo
 - Run `python pybot.py -setup`
 - Modify your config
-- then just run it again with `python pybot.py -run`
+- Now you can start pybot with `pybot -run`

 ## Usage